 2. Recent Study Proves 67% of Sunscreens FAIL to Protect Users

 Although sunscreen can help protect your skin from the sun, many sunscreens do not provide the protection they claim.

 A new study published in the Environmental Working Group’s 12th annual Sunscreen Guide found an alarming 67% of the sunscreen products that were tested failed to shield out harmful UV radiation!

 In addition to this, many sunscreens contain harmful chemicals which are detrimental to both your health and the environment.
 Oxybenzone, a chemical found in most sunscreens, has been linked to causing hormone disruptions in humans and damaging the development of coral reefs around the world.

-For these reasons, it is best to protect and cover your skin with UV-protective clothing as much as possible.
+For these reasons, it is best to protect and cover your skin with UV-protective swimwear and clothing as much as possible.

 Let’s be honest, thinking about sun protection is mostly something we do on hot and sunny days.